The Gunpowder Plot*

 Eight month's later, in March 1605 we rented the cellar.
 If

 real then the gunpowder would have gone into the cellar the same day

 and set off the next.
 The truth is that would have only blown a few of

 the Lords and the Royals to Kingdom come.
-However, the facts are that another eight
+However, the fact is that another eight

 months rolled by before we pulled the plug on the operation.
 We stopped it the very day the gunpowder was to be set off, November

 5, 1605.
 (The dates can be confirmed here.)